 Shopify vs BigCommerce: Product Management

 Shopify has dropshipping apps like Oberlo which acts as a significant help.
-With Oberlo, users no longer need to worry about packaging, shipping or even inventory and storage because the app will take care of all that.
+With Oberlo, users no longer need to worry about packaging, shipping, inventory, and storage because the app will take care of all that.

 Moreover, customers can upload an unlimited number of products on Shopify without breaking down the system or affecting the server performance and speed.
 The platform also offers multiple tools for a full range of product management, enabling businesses to monitor orders, update product listings, and track stock levels.
 Users can have different product variations, such as size, material, color, prices or weight by dividing into specific categories for shoppers to easily choose from.